scalar-labs/scalar-kubernetes/docs/HelmValuesFiles.md

     dbStorage: cosmos
 ```

-## Increase the number of Envoy Pod
+## Increase the number of Envoy Pods

 In `scalardl-custom-values.yaml`, you can update the number of replicaCount to the desired number of pod